10 – Milk Cow Blues

 # 3 – Walk This Way

-Two of the top three songs on this Top 10 Aerosmith Songs list usually find their way to the top of most writers’ Best of Aerosmith lists.”Walk This Way” is the first.
-It can be easily argued it was the most important song in the band’s history.
-The recording capitulated them to superstardom on the level of bands like The Rolling Stones and The Who.
-For a band known for iconic rock and roll licks, “Walk the Way” shines as their most prominent in that category.
+Two of the top three songs on this Top 10 Aerosmith Songs list usually find their way to the top of most writers’ best-of-Aerosmith rankings.
+“Walk This Way” is the first.
+It can easily be argued that it was the most important song in the band’s history.
+The recording catapulted Aerosmith to superstardom alongside bands such as the Rolling Stones and the Who.
+For a band known for iconic rock and roll riffs, “Walk This Way” shines as perhaps their most recognizable.

 # 2 – Dream On

-It could be easily argued that Aerosmith’s “Dream On” was the first hit metal ballad.
-The song was released on their first album in 1973.
-However, the song did not become a hit until after it was re-released following the success of the Toys In The Attic album.
-The song reached the top 10 on the Billboard Hot 100 music charts in 1976.
-The song could possibly be the most loved Aerosmith song in the band’s catalog.
-Tyler’s incomparable vocals that floated above those glorious piano and guitar changes have left fans with one of rock and roll’s most celebrated and treasured songs.
+“Dream On” reached number six on the Billboard Hot 100 in 1976.
+It may be the most beloved Aerosmith song in the band’s catalog.
+Steven Tyler’s incomparable vocals, floating above those glorious piano and guitar changes, have left fans with one of rock and roll’s most celebrated and treasured songs.

 DMCA.com Protection Status